 - we decline personally-owned devices in favor of district-owned alternatives (with some DME exceptions);

-- we decline donations of inconsistent devices when consistent alternatives are available;
+- we decline donations of inconsistent devices when equally functional, consistent alternatives are available;

 - we accept some consistent device donations;

 - donated devices must be evaluated by the district before making any adoption determination; and

 - a student’s device preference is not a deciding factor (but this “want” might be accommodated if it is otherwise harmless).